AI Use Cases/Professional Services

 Revenue & Operational Impact

 The operational cost is measurable: proposal turnaround stretches 5-7 days instead of 24 hours, utilization rates stagnate because pricing doesn't reflect true resource availability, and project write-offs accumulate as fixed-fee deals slip into negative margins.
-Sales teams miss win-rate targets because competitors respond faster, while operations teams spend 15+ hours weekly reconciling timesheet actuals against quoted rates to identify margin erosion.
-For a 150-person firm, this translates to $200K - $400K annually in lost productivity and margin leakage.
+Sales teams miss win-rate targets because competitors respond faster, while operations burns hours every week reconciling timesheet actuals against quoted rates to find margin erosion after the fact.
+For a 150-person firm, assume even a modest slice of quoted work slipping below target margin and the annual leak runs well into six figures - a number worth checking against your own write-off log.

 Why Generic Tools Fail